 This strategy is designed to determine flood insurance premiums more accurately based on more specific factors, such as proximity to water sources and the cost to rebuild a property.
 Part of the objective of Risk Rating 2.0 is to narrow the gap between flood insurance premiums for homes with different values (low vs. high).

 Speak to the Flood Insurance Experts

-Reach out to the professionals at JMG Insurance Agency to learn more about flood insurance and its benefits.
+Reach out to the professionals at JMG Insurance Corp to learn more about flood insurance and its benefits.
 Since 1916, we have been dedicated to serving the insurance needs of clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts and to building long-lasting relationships with these clients.
 As an independent agency, we work closely with several stable and reliable insurance carriers.

 JMG works closely with the NFIP to offer both commercial and personal flood insurance.
 Our policies include building and contents coverage, so you don’t ever have to worry about your property not being protected.

 The former coverage will protect your home’s structure, as well as your plumbing and electrical systems and HVAC equipment.
 The latter coverage will protect your furniture and electronics, among other things.
 For commercial policies, a 30-day waiting period often applies.